Delanie Walker: 2006 season

-Walker was selected by San Francisco 49ers in the sixth round with the 175th overall pick in the 2006 NFL draft.
-He finished his rookie season with two receptions for 30 yards and had a 25-yard kickoff return in seven games and one start.
+Walker was selected by San Francisco 49ers in the sixth round (175th overall) of the 2006 NFL draft.
+He finished his rookie year with two receptions for 30 yards and had a 25-yard kickoff return in seven games and one start.

 2007 season

 During a Week 13 31–14 road loss to the Carolina Panthers, Walker caught his first NFL touchdown on a 21-yard pass from Trent Dilfer.
-In the next game against the Minnesota Vikings, Walker had his best game of the season, catching six passes for 66 yards as the 49ers lost by a score of 27–7.
+In the next game against the Minnesota Vikings, Walker had his best game of the season, catching six passes for 66 yards during the 27–7 loss.

 Walker finished his second professional season with 21 receptions for 174 yards and a touchdown to go along with 63 return yards in 16 games and 10 starts.